LogtalkDotOrg/logtalk3/coding/idea/BUILD.md

 - In the `Project name` text field write: `logtalk-idea`.
 In the `Project location` text field write: `<LOGTALK_DIR>/coding/idea`.
 Click `Finish`.

-- In the `Project` view, right click on the `gen` folder and select `Mark Directory as` -> `Generated Sources Root`.

 ## Running the plugin

-The first time you run the plugin you may need to create a `Run Configuration`.
-Follow these steps:
+This plugin uses Gradle.
+In order to build and test the plugin from IntelliJ, open the Gradle view:
+(`View` menu, select `Tool Windows -> Gradle`).
+In the Gradle view, available Gradle tasks can be found under `Tasks -> intellij`.

-- Select the `logtalk-idea` module in the `Project` view.
+To see the plugin in action, execute the `runIde` task.

-- From the `Run` menu choose `Run Plugin`.
+A new IntelliJ instance will run with the plugin installed.

 ## Preparing the plugin for deployment.

 - Once the new version is looking good, update the version number and change notes at the `plugin.xml` deployment descriptor.
-It is located in the `resources/META-INF` directory.
+It is located in the `resources/META-INF/` directory.

+- In order to build the plugin, execute the `buildPlugin` Gradle task.
-- From the `Build` menu, select `Prepare Plugin Module <plugin name> for deployment`.
-A deployable plugin jar file will be generated in the plugin directory.
+A deployable plugin jar file will be generated under the `build/distributions/` directory.

 ## Deploying the plugin.